kestra-io/docs/content/docs/16.faq/pebble.md

 In Kestra, it's used for variable operations and passing metadata between tasks.

-## How to reading outputs & inputs ?
+## How to read outputs & inputs using Pebble

 ### Read inputs